Colombo2496/usyd-amme-thesis-template/README.md

         Footer[centered]:                           	3

+### Paragraph formatting

+The template has been modified to use no paragraph indents and a blank line between paragraphs.
+To change this or return to the original formatting (no space between paragraphs, first line indented) edit or comment the following in `preamble.tex`:

+		\setlength{\parindent}{0pt}
+		\setlength{\parskip}{\baselineskip}

 ### Changing the visual style of chapter headings

 The visual style of chapter headings can be modified using the `titlesec` package.
 Edit the following lines in the `preamble.tex` file.